Ettore Perrone di San Martino: Italian military service

 Perrone di San Martino's bust, 1850s.

 In 1848 he was invited by the provisional government of Milan to join the Army of Lombardy.
 He became prime minister of the Kingdom of Sardinia from 11 October to 16 December 1848.
 He declined to send representatives to Giuseppe Montanelli's proposed Italian assembly.

 He was mortally wounded at the Battle of Novara in the Piedmont, Italy, on 22 March 1849, where, as a Lieutenant-Général, he commanded the left division.

-The barracks "Perrone", constructed between the 1850-1852, was dedicated to him.
-Currently the entire complex is used for the orientation center, of the University of the Piemonte.
+The barracks "Perrone", constructed between 1850–1852, was dedicated to him.
+Currently, the entire complex is used for the orientation centre of the University of the Piemonte.

 Family

 His sister Caroline married Just Pons Florimond marquis de La Tour-Maubourg, in 1837.

 Hector Perrone di San-Martino married Jenny de Fay de La Tour Maubourg, daughter of Juste-Charles de Fay de La Tour-Maubourg, and Anastasie de Lafayette.

 Jenny and comte Hector Perrone di San-Martino had two sons, Paolo Luigi, comte Perrone di San Martino (1834–1897), and Roberto Perrone di San Martino (1836–1900), and a daughter, Louise Perrone Di San Martino (1 October 1838 - 14 November 1880), who married the comte Félix Rignon (1829–1914).
-Louise and Félix Rignon had two children, Édouard Rignon (1861–1932), and Maria Rignon (1858–1950).
+Louise and Félix Rignon had two children, Édouard Rignon (1861–1932) and Maria Rignon (1858–1950).

 His great-great-granddaughter is Paola Ruffo di Calabria, Queen of the Belgians.